pingcap/docs/develop/dev-guide-create-secondary-indexes.md

 ## Create a secondary index when creating a new table

-To create a secondary index at the same time of table creation, you can add a clause containing the `KEY` keyword to the end of the [CREATE TABLE](/common/sql-statements/sql-statement-create-table.md) statement:
+To create a secondary index at the same time as table creation, you can add a clause containing the `KEY` keyword to the end of the [CREATE TABLE](/common/sql-statements/sql-statement-create-table.md) statement:

 {{< copyable "sql" >}}